xvzc/algorithms/README.md

-# algorithms
+# About
-A archive for some sources of algorithm quizzes or study that i have solved
+An archive for some sources of algorithm quizzes or study that i have solved

 ## Links
 [Baek Joon](https://www.acmicpc.net/user/jry9913)